maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + No

 ## MM_GOV
-Ever used mobile money to receive money from the government using mobile money.
+Ever used mobile money to receive money from the government: counts respondents who have ever received money from the government using mobile money.

 Levels: